I've just came over a nice discussion about dialects ... or is it accents?

 The Received Pronounciation (RP) varies from Cockney quite a lot, a Liverpudlian is sometimes quite difficult to understand, as well as someone from the northern countries.

 And don't forget Wales, where Welsh English is spoken, which again differs from the Welsh language!
+And the wonderful Scottish accent!
+What a pleasure, when you finally grasp the words!

 And let's not forget about all the celtic parts that made it into English ...